shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/UnControlLoadAgent/README.md

 # UnControlLoad Agent

-It is the transactive controls ansd coordination (TCC) agent that interacts with volttron market service as a consumer electricity.
-This can be any uncontroller devices, for example lighting, AHU, etc.
+Transactive control and coordination (TCC) agent that interacts with the volttron market service as a consumer electricity.
+This agent bids in a fixed demand curve to the volttron market service that represents the non-transactive (non-controllable) building load.

 ## UnControlLoad Agent Configuration

-The json format of the config files are specified below.
+You can specify the configuration in either json or yaml format.
+The json format is specified below:

-Agent config file:
+* Agent config file:

 ```` json
 {